SamShanWang/SamShanWang.github.io/docs/en/products/fallacymemory/fallacymemory.md

 Logical Fallacy Memory app helps you to learn and master common logical fallacies.

 By mastering logical fallacies, it make you recognize bad arguments more easily, and significantly improve the way you reason and make decisions.

+Features:
+1. Learn fallacies by testing, which provides valuable feedback to you on what you know and where you need to focus your efforts.
+2. Learn fallacies by flashcard mode, which is convenient for you to self-detect and make your memory more efficient and solid.
+It's the same way you use the Anki software.
+3. Beat the forgetting curve with spaced repetition.
+Use spaced repetition algorithm to schedule the fallacies you need to study or review each day automatically.
+4. Keep track of your mastery of each fallacy, so you can see at a glance what you are not familiar with or what you are familiar with.